Assign Licenses [Admin]

 The TaskRay - Resource Manager Access permission set grants elevated access in TaskRay to users who need to manage resources and related information.
 This permission set grants additional access beyond what's provided in the Standard Access permission set, but does not grant all the administrative access provided by the TaskRay - Admin Access permission set.

-Use this permission set to grant access to the Resource Management section of Configuration Hub which includes access to manage Resources and Roles.
+Use this permission set to grant access to the Resource Management section of Configuration Hub which includes access to manage Resources, Roles, and Attributes.
+Additionally, use this permission set to grant access to the Resource Planner.

 Admin Access